timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY.md

           * (bb) in which materials used in the production of the article originate or in which the article or such materials undergo production that contributes to a claim that the article is eligible for preferential treatment under paragraph (2) or (3).

   * #### (B) Certificate of origin
-    * The Certificate of Origin that otherwise would be required pursuant to the provisions of subparagraph (A) shall not be required in the case of an article imported under paragraph (2) or (3) if such Certificate of Origin would not be required under Article 503 of the NAFTA (as implemented pursuant to United States law), if the article were imported from Mexico.
+    * The Certificate of Origin that otherwise would be required pursuant to the provisions of subparagraph (A) shall not be required in the case of an article imported under paragraph (2) or (3) if such Certificate of Origin would not be required under article 5.5 of the USMCA (as implemented pursuant to United States law), if the article were imported from Mexico.

   * #### (C) Report by USTR on cooperation of other countries concerning circumvention
     * The United States Commissioner of Customs shall conduct a study analyzing the extent to which each CBTPA beneficiary country—